apache/incubator-kie-kogito-examples/README.md

 - Rules on Quarkus with Unit: see [README.md](ruleunit-quarkus-example/README.md)
 - Process on Quarkus: see [README.md](process-quarkus-example/README.md)
 - Process on Spring Boot: see [README.md](process-springboot-example/README.md)

+## Trying the examples with the Kogito Operator

+Every example has a directory named `operator` including the YAML files to deploy it using the Kogito Operator in an OpenShift cluster.
+Please refer to the [Kogito Documentation](https://docs.jboss.org/kogito/release/latest/html_single/#chap_kogito-deploying-on-openshift) of how to install the operator to your environment in order to try it there.